teancake/Indoor-Air-Quality-Monitoring-and-Control-System/software/server_software/README.md

 # Indoor Air Quality Monitoring and Control System
 ## Server Software
-The server software listed in this directory runs above an [Arch Linux ARM] (https://archlinuxarm.org/ "Arch Linux ARM") operating system on the Raspberry Pi 2B minicomputer.
+The server software listed in this directory runs in an [Arch Linux ARM] (https://archlinuxarm.org/ "Arch Linux ARM") operating system on the Raspberry Pi 2B minicomputer.
 These python scripts were tested under Python 3.5.0, and please report to me if there are issues with other versions of Python.

 The server software includes a sensor data acquisition program, an outside air quality publishing program, a data storage program, and a controller program, and is built around an MQ Telemetry Transport (MQTT) broker.